 Local History helps you get more out of your VCS or, if you don't use one, it can help you keep track of everything that goes on with your code.

 With all the constant changes made to code, version control systems can only track differences between committed versions, while local changes can slip unnoticed.
 That's when Local History can save the day and prevent the disaster of losing your changes.

-AppCode provides a first-class unified interface for most popular VCS including Subversion, Git, GitHub, Mercurial, CVS, Perforce, and TFS.
+AppCode provides a first-class unified interface for most popular VCS including Subversion, Git, Mercurial, Perforce, and more.

 Stay up to date with your team without leaving the IDE.
 See what has been committed to the VCS by other team members, and refer to the Incoming Changes view for code changes not yet integrated into your local copy.

 While working on several things at a time, grouping your changes into multiple change lists can come in handy.
 Use AppCode’s integrated changelists to organize your changes the way you prefer.